sholokhovalexey/active-noise-control/README.md

 See https://www.bose.com/pressroom/bose-quietcomfort-20-acoustic-noise-cancelling-headphones for details.

 ### Results

-First, let's verify stability of the resulting feedback controller.
+First, let us verify stability of the resulting feedback controller.

 Assessment of the stability of a closed-loop negative feedback system is done by applying the Nyquist stability criterion to the Nyquist plot of the open-loop system (*i.e.* the same system without its feedback loop).
 A Nyquist plot is a parametric plot of a frequency response.
 In Cartesian coordinates, the real part of the transfer function is plotted on the x-axis while the imaginary part is plotted on the y-axis.
 The frequency is swept as a parameter, resulting in one point per frequency.
 To determine closed-loop stability, the plot is analyzed for encirclements of the critical point $-1+0i$.